PES home affairs ministers: measures necessary to contain the spread of the pandemic should not undermine Schengen integrity

 - Kati Piri, MEP, Vice-president of the S&D Group

-- Pedro Marques, MEP, Vice-president of the S&D Group, PES Coordinator for the implementation of the Commission Work Programme, European Parliament.
+- Pedro Marques, MEP, Vice-president of the S&D Group

 - Yonnec Polet, Deputy Secretary General, PES